Sangs3112/SimGNN/README_en.md

 >
 > 3. After the decompression is complete, `cd datasets/` and use the same command to decompress the four datasets again
 >
-> P.s: In fact, if you don't download the dataset which I provided, you can just execute 'datasets/' in the 'SimGNN/' project root directory, and the 'GEDDataset' function will automatically download these dataset.
+> P.s: In fact, if you don't download the dataset which I provided, you can just execute `datasets/` in the `SimGNN/` project root directory, and the `GEDDataset` function will automatically download these dataset.

 ## Requirements:
 ```